kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

                   1. Create the entrypoint that contains the command to execute the Ethereum node into the container
                      1. Write the command to init the genesis block
                         1. Set `datadir` value
-                        1. Set the custom genesis block file using the filepath generated on the previous step
+                        1. Set the custom genesis block file location using the `folder` of the `filepath` generated on the previous step
                      1. Write the command to start the bootnode.
 It should be written after the init command and using the `&&` operator to execute them sequentially
                         1. Set the `datadir` option
                         1. Set the `keystore` option